Thank you for your interest in volunteering with Places for People!

 Four Simple Steps to Volunteering

-Read our services and volunteer handbook to decide if this is a good fit for you.
+Read our services and Volunteer Handbook to decide if this is a good fit for you.

 Review our current volunteer opportunities below, and begin the application process by filling out an online volunteer interest form.

-Training and Volunteer Manager Jen May will contact you for a phone interview to discuss interests and opportunities (Please note that all volunteers must complete a background check and volunteer opportunities require an orientation session of 1-3 hours.)
+HR Generalist Brent Jones will contact you for a phone interview to discuss interests and opportunities (Please note that all volunteers must complete a background check and volunteer opportunities require an orientation session of 1-3 hours.)

 Current Volunteer Opportunities